RemiixInc/lacompagniedesombres-ubersicht/README.md

 - Click on the Übersicht icon in your menu bar and press **Open Widgets Folder**.
 - **Unzip** the file.
 - Open the folder and **install the two fonts**.

+## Contact
+Join [my Discord Server](https://discord.gg/rTQq4Cs) and leave your feedback or ask for help.